 - The 2017 update incorporated a revised \$13.5 billion revenue forecast and required bonding adjustments and inclusion of the full amount of eligible excess 91 Express Lanes revenue.
-The update also designated Project I as one of the priority projects for advancement and included plans to initiate construction by 2026. - The 2018 update incorporated a revised \$13.1 billion revenue forecast offset by an early \$300 million increase in captured external revenue.
+The update also designated Project I as one of the priority projects for advancement and included plans to initiate construction by 2026. - The 2018 update incorporated a revised \$13.1 billion revenue forecast.
+The impact of the lower forecast was offset by an early \$300 million increase in captured external revenue.
 The update also responded to construction market concerns of potential project cost increases in the freeway program by incorporating a program level line item for economic uncertainty to ensure OCTA could weather fluctuations in M2 revenue receipts.
 The 2018 update anticipated up to four bond issuances during the Next 10 Plan period to accommodate market changes if necessary. - The 2019 update incorporated a revised \$13.4 billion revenue forecast, which was the first increase in the M2 forecast since 2014.
 The increase was driven by the growing economy and the implementation of the Wayfair decision in California.
-The Wayfair related legislation enabled the collection of sales tax for out-of-state transactions.
-As a result of the decision, increased sales tax receipts were incorporated in the short-term forecast provided by MuniServices, LLC, which increased the overall long-term forecast.
+The Wayfair decision required internet sellers to collect sales tax for out-of-state transactions and remit the revenues to the state.
+As a result of this decision, increased sales tax receipt assumptions were incorporated in the short-term forecast provided by MuniServices, LLC, which increased the overall long-term forecast. - The 2020 update incorporated a revised \$11.6 billion revenue forecast, the lowest since M2 inception.
+The substantial decrease was driven by uncertainties regarding the economic impacts of the coronavirus (COVID-19) pandemic.
+The update also shifted the timeframe from FY 2016-17 through FY 2025-26 to FY 2020-21 through FY 2029-30 for more strategic, forward-thinking planning and adjusted commitments as appropriate.
+This update revised the bonding assumptions to maintain progress on near-term projects and prepare additional projects for delivery.